Portugal isn’t just about charming cities and golden beaches – hiking in Portugal means discovering a whole world of trails to sink your shoes into.

 Madeira Levada Walks

-When is the best time to hike in Portugal?
+When is the best time for hiking in Portugal?

 What do you need for a hiking in Portugal?